scalacenter/scala-advent-of-code/docs/puzzles/day8.md

 To implement this, we call `get` on
-`uniqueLookup` with the size of the segment string, which returns an `Option[Digit]`, depending on if the key was present.
+`uniqueLookup` with the size of the segment string, which returns an `Option[Digit]`, depending on whether the key was present.

 Here is the final companion of `Digit` (where `uniqueLookup` inlines the definition of `bySizeLookup`):